 - The following dialog window will appear, to which you can drag the codes to be analyzed from the “Code System” using the mouse.
-To insert more than one code, you can activate it at any time and then use the Add activated codes The Only for activated documents option is automatically selected if documents were activated when the function was opened.
+To insert more than one code, you can activate it at any time and then use the Add activated codes button.
+The Only for activated documents option is automatically selected if documents were activated when the function was opened.
 Deselect this option to analyze all documents

 After clicking OK the following frequency table will appear, which shows in how many documents the code occurs.